Home

 Lots of Straight Open Road in New Mexico

 It's hot here.
 The local airport geezer agreed to let the Cub sit out of the sun in a hangar... not that it was much cooler in there!
-What you can't see is the tumble weed and the dead gophers!
+What you can't see is the tumble weed and the dead gophers inside the hangar!

 Jack is feeling so good about the way the plane is flying and about being out of the mountains that he thinks he can take a co-pilot on the next let.
 Carol agrees to let him take Brian up.
 They took off at 11:50.